lindonroberts/trust-region/README.rst

 * :code:`gnew`, the gradient of the objective at the solution :code:`s` (i.e. :code:`gnew = g + H.dot(s)`)
 * :code:`crvmin`, a float giving information about the curvature of the problem.
 If :code:`s` is on the trust-region boundary (given by :code:`delta`), then :code:`crvmin=0`.
 If :code:`s` is constrained in all directions by the box constraints, then :code:`crvmin=-1`.
 Otherwise, :code:`crvmin>0` is the smallest curvature seen in the Hessian.

+**Example Usage**

-Examples for the use of :code:`trustregion.solve` can be found in the examples directory.
+Examples for the use of :code:`trustregion.solve` can be found in the `examples <https://github.com/lindonroberts/trust-region/tree/master/examples>`_ directory on Github.

 Algorithm
 ---------
 :code:`trustregion` implements three different methods for solving the subproblem, based on the problem class (in Fortran 90, wrapped to Python)

 * :code:`trslin.f90` solves the linear objective case (where :code:`H=None` or :code:`H=0`), using Algorithm B.1 from: L. Roberts (2019), `Derivative-Free Algorithms for Nonlinear Optimisation Problems <https://ora.ox.ac.uk/objects/uuid:ec76e895-6eee-491a-88ed-b4ed10fa6003>`_, PhD Thesis, University of Oxford.
 * :code:`trsapp.f90` solves the quadratic case without box constraints.
-It is a minor modification of the routine from :code:`NEWUOA` [M. J. D. Powell (2004), `The NEWUOA software for unconstrained optimization without derivatives <http://www.damtp.cam.ac.uk/user/na/NA_papers/NA2004_08.pdf>`_, technical report DAMTP 2004/NA05, University of Cambridge].
+It is a minor modification of the routine of the same name in :code:`NEWUOA` [M. J. D. Powell (2004), `The NEWUOA software for unconstrained optimization without derivatives <http://www.damtp.cam.ac.uk/user/na/NA_papers/NA2004_08.pdf>`_, technical report DAMTP 2004/NA05, University of Cambridge].
 * :code:`trsbox.f90` solves the quadratic case with box constraints.
-It is a minor modification of the routine from :code:`BOBYQA` [M. J. D. Powell (2009), `The BOBYQA algorithm for bound constrained optimization without derivatives <http://www.damtp.cam.ac.uk/user/na/NA_papers/NA2009_06.pdf>`_, technical report DAMTP 2009/NA06, University of Cambridge].
+It is a minor modification of the routine of the same name in :code:`BOBYQA` [M. J. D. Powell (2009), `The BOBYQA algorithm for bound constrained optimization without derivatives <http://www.damtp.cam.ac.uk/user/na/NA_papers/NA2009_06.pdf>`_, technical report DAMTP 2009/NA06, University of Cambridge].

 In the linear case, an active-set method is used to solve the resulting convex problem.
 In the quadratic cases, a modification of the Steihaug-Toint/conjugate gradient method is used.
 For more details, see the relevant references above.